MeetMangrove/playbook/the_rules.md

 Conflicts happen.
 It's ok.

-**The conflict is about a project inside Mangrove.
+**The conflict is about Mangrove's mission
 **

-- Refer to the lead of the project who will act as a coach and resolve the conflict.
+- Refer to "What is Mangrove" and "The Rules" to see if you can resolve it in an easy way by following a written rule.
+- Talk about it asap on #general.
+Transparency is one of the key values of Mangrove.
+No one should be affraid to express misunderstandings or divergent opinions.

+**The conflict is about anything else (projects, implication...)
+**

+**Step 1**
+- If inside a project, refer to the person in charge and talk about the problem directly on 1 to 1.
 - If the problem is a lack of leadership or at least you feel it wrong, begin to talk directly with the lead on the project about it.
 The sooner the better.
+- For any other conflict, talk to the person that causes the conflict.
+Be benevolent, try to understand why this person is acting like this.

+**Step 2**
+- If it doesn't work, choose a third person as a facilitator.
+This person will be responsible of sorting things out.

+**Step 3**
-- If it doesn't work, talk about it on #general.
+- If it doesn't work, talk about it publicly (either #general or during a call/meeting).
 Don't forget to stay benevolent.
 Everybody is on the same mission here, and shit happens.
 Talk about the project, not the people.
 Smile :)

-**The conflict is about Mangrove itself.
-**
-- Refer to "What is Mangrove" and "The Rules" to see if you can resolve it in an easy way by following a written rule.
-- Talk about it asap on #general.
-Transparency is one of the key values of Mangrove.
-No one should be affraid to express misunderstandings or divergent opinions.

 ### Mangrove Ownership Points